Paleontological Board Games

 Taphonomy: Dead and Fossilized

 The game was debuted at the 2018 GSA Annual Meeting and you can download a “Print & Play” version from https://doi.org/10.18738/T8/NQV2CU.
-The paper about the game’s use in undergraduate classrooms is available from the Journal of Geoscience Education: https://doi.org/10.1080/10899995.2019.1693217.
-The SERC webpage about using this game as an in-class or lab activity is available here: University Version and High School Version.
-We are hoping to have a boxed version available for purchase in the future.
+We have two papers published in the Journal of Geoscience Education about the use of this board game as an educational medium: the first is about the use of the game in undergraduate classrooms and the second is about the use of the game with high school learners.
+The SERC webpage about using this game as an in-class or lab activity is available here: University Version and High School Version (part of the SERC “On the Cutting Edge Exemplary Teaching Activities collection”).

 Due to COVID-19, we have made a virtual version of the game that you can play on Tabletop Simulator (available through Steam); the following video has instructions for how to access the virtual game.